-- a) THAT the Project Planning Report for the Renovation of the Chemistry Teaching Laboratories in the W.G.
+- THAT subject to confirmation by the Executive Committee - a) THAT the Project Planning Report for the Renovation of the Chemistry Teaching Laboratories in the W.G.
 Davis Building at the University of Toronto Mississauga, dated November 2012, a copy of which is attached hereto as Appendix "D", be approved; and - b) THAT the project scope with a total project cost of \$4.0 million to be funded from the UTM Operating Fund be approved in principle.